kibook/s1kd-tools/s1kd-instance/README.md

 The *s1kd-instance* tool produces an "instance" of an S1000D data module or publication module, derived from a "master" (or "source") module.
 The tool supports multiple methods of instantiating a module:

 -   Filtering on user-supplied applicability definitions, so that non-applicable elements and (optionally) unused applicability statements are removed in the instance.
-The definitions can be supplied directly or read from a PCT (Product Cross-reference table).
+The definitions can be supplied directly or read from a PCT (Product Cross-reference Table).

--   Using a CIR (Common Information Repository) to produce a standalone instance from a CIR-dependant master.
+-   Using a CIR (Common Information Repository) to produce a standalone instance from a CIR-dependent master.

 -   Changing various pieces of metadata in the instance.